Skythinker616/gpt-assistant-android/README_en.md

 A: Please allow the program to run in the background in the settings.

-### Voice Broadcast
+### Speaking

-**Q: No sound in voice broadcast / not pleasant to listen to?**
+**Q: No sound when speaking / not pleasant to listen to?**

 A: The software calls the system's built-in TTS (Text To Speech) service.
 You can enter the system settings through the software setting "Open system speech settings" and choose a suitable speech engine.
-If you are not satisfied with the system's built-in engine, you can also install third-party TTS engines like Xunfei.
+If you are not satisfied with the system's built-in engine, you can also install third-party TTS engines like Xunfei and [TTS Server](https://github.com/jing332/tts-server-android).

 **Q: What is the difference in the recognition effect of different interfaces?**